 Steph was laughing: ‘It might be quicker and it’s safer.
 It’s very unlikely that he’s mad Nick.
 He’ll be known in all the places he goes to in Malta.
 He’s a friendly face – an eccentric, elderly writer on his last legs.
 Writers carry their research around with them.
 He probably has a poor memory.
 His world will be in that bag.
 What made you think he’s weird?’

 ‘For one thing, his apartment is a disgrace.
 For someone who used to tell us he was a domestic goddess, able to cook, clean and care for himself, he’s gone downhill fast.
-He always said he loved ironing and, I’ve seen his party trick of neatly folding his clothes into an outrageously small kit bag, whilst the rest of us were chucking ours into our coffins.
+He always said he loved ironing and, I’ve seen his party trick of neatly folding his gear into an outrageously small kit bag, whilst the rest of us were just chucking ours into our coffins.
 I don’t think he’s done any ironing or folding for a while looking at the scattered clothes and what he was wearing.